• Home

 January 13, 2026, 8:48 PM ET

-Alphabet and Google CEO Sundar Pichai seated next to Apple CEO Tim Cook at a formal dinner.
+Photo of Sundar Pichai (left) next to Apple CEO Tim Cook

-Google CEO Sundar Pichai and Apple CEO Tim Cook.
-This week their two companies announced a major partnership that will see Google's Gemini AI models and AI technology powering Apple Intelligence features, including a new version of Apple's Siri digital assistant.
+Google CEO Sundar Pichai (left) and Apple CEO Tim Cook.
+This week their two companies announced a major partnership that will see Google’s Gemini AI models and AI technology powering Apple Intelligence features, including a new version of Apple’s Siri digital assistant.
 Anna Moneymaker—Getty Images

 Apple and Google’s surprise AI partnership announcement on Monday sent shockwaves across the tech industry (and lifted Google’s market cap above $4 trillion).
 The two tech giants’ deal to infuse Google’s AI technology into Apple’s mobile software, including in an updated version of the Siri digital assistant, has major implications in the high-stakes battle to dominate AI and to own the platform that will define the next generation of computing.